 Employers dig smart interns.
 Show off any relevant coursework on your resume to prove that despite the limited hands-on experience, your know-how is up to par.

+Extracurricular activities such as student clubs, sports teams, academic projects make for solid additions to your resume.
 Employers understand that interns don’t have PhDs and 10+ years of experience.
 But a resume that just says “I went to school” won’t pass the sniff test either.

 Language skills on resumes impress everyone.
 Especially if you’re looking to secure an engineering internship with an international company.